grafana/k6-docs/docs/sources/k6-studio/components/test-generator.md

 ### Correlation rule

-The correlation rule allows you to extract data from your test recording, and reuse it across your test script.
+The correlation rule lets you extract data from your test recording, and reuse it across your test script.
 This is a common use case when working with applications that have unique IDs that are generated for a request, and then are passed to every subsequent request, for example.

 The correlation rule includes an Extractor and a Replacer.
 They both have the same configuration options, but the Extractor can be used to find and extract the value you want to use across the script, and the Replacer can be used to find the places where you want to replace and use the extracted value.